EVENT: Collaboration Café – Designers & Technical Advisors: Race to Zero

 Our first Collaboration Café will be held on 22nd September 2022 and is open to UKGBC’s designer and technical advisor members.
 Existing Race to Zero signatories and organisations not yet signed up to the Race are welcome to attend.

-This event is for UKGBC designer & technical advisor members only – one attendee is invited to register per organisation.
-If you are not a member within this group, UKGBC reserves the right to politely decline your registration.
+This event is for UKGBC designer & technical advisor members only – one attendee is invited to register per organisation, with places limited on a ‘first come, first served’ basis.
+If you are not a member within this sub-sector, UKGBC reserves the right to politely decline your registration.

 Other Upcoming Collaboration Cafés:

 - 27th October 2022 – Finance.
 Register here